 If the creditor never disputes the charge’s ability to be discharged, even though it falls in one of the above two categories, the debt will be discharged despite its presumption of fraud.
 The debtor then has a specified period of time to file the creditor’s claim.
 The bankruptcy court will then hold a hearing before deciding what to do with the debt.

 At RLC Lawyers & Consultants, we are here to walk you through this stressful process of bankruptcy.
-To request a free consultation, please call us at (561) 440-7130 or contact us online.
+To request a free consultation, please call us today at (561) 571-9610.